 Career Change: Marketing to College Career Strategist

-Not knowing all of the terminology used in education was the biggest challenge I had to face.
-Coming from the corporate world was an advantage as I had a business perspective and used it throughout my coursework.
+"Not knowing all the terminology used in education was the biggest challenge I had to face.
+Coming from the corporate world was an advantage because I had a business perspective and I used that throughout my coursework.

-The UCLA College Counseling program provides students with the tools they need to help teens and adults with today’s demanding college admissions process.
-It gave me the opportunity to start a new career and do something I feel passionate about.
+"The UCLA College Counseling program provides students with the tools they need to help teens and adults with today’s demanding college admissions process.
+It gave me the opportunity to start a new career and to do something I feel passionate about.

 Degree: Master’s in Broadcast Journalism

-Internet Talk Show Host
+Career: Internet Talk Show Host

-As an interviewer I am used to interacting with people of all ages—I interview many people younger and older than I am.
-I received a graduate research assistantship with the Investigative Reporters and Editors program and they seemed to like the fact that I had real world experience--mature, focused on what I'm doing.
-Personally [being older] hasn't phased me as much because I am aware that many people are going back to school at an older age now and I did already graduate from college years ago.
+"As an interviewer, I'm used to interacting with people of all ages—I interview many people both younger and older than I am.
+I received a graduate research assistantship with the Investigative Reporters and Editors program, and they seemed to like the fact that I had real-world experience.
+Personally, being older hasn't phased me as much because many people are going back to school at an older age now and I did already graduate from college years ago.

-Unlike a 20 year-old who doesn't know what they want to do, I know what I want to do and I am very focused on doing it.
-Various people at the school have commented on the fact that they liked the that I have so much real world experience; so I am sure adding the master's program to it can only help take things to the next level.
+"Unlike a 20-year-old who doesn't know what he or she wants to do, I know what I want to do and I'm very focused on doing it.
+I'm sure that adding the master's program can only help take things to the next level.

-Advice? if you know why you want to do the program, then go for it.
-No reason not to.
+"Advice? if you know why you want to do the program, then go for it.
+There's no reason not to.
 It's a different world these days.
-I read that entering students at Harvard Medical School range from 20s to early 40s.
+I've read that entering students at Harvard Medical School range in age from their 20s to early 40s."